Most of the time, when real estate pros look for CRMs, they come across the ones that can have a steep monthly price

 Since you probably selected “real estate” as the industry, you will arrive at a default dashboard where Podio has already installed a default real estate pack or template.

 You can do this by clicking on the top left field, where, in my case, “Real Estate Pack” is displayed, and there on “Create Workspace.”

 Podio will next ask you who will be part of the business.

 You can invite the respective people, partners, or staff members by entering their email addresses, and you should add yourself first as an admin.

 You will then have to enter a name for your workspace.

 Ideally, use your real estate business name and select private, so you have a bit more control over who can join the workspace (your business).

 Depending on their role in your real estate business, you can give them regular or admin access.

 You can select this in the drop-down on the bottom left side.

 2) Podio Real Estate Setup Without Using Premade Apps and Templates (for Realtors)

-If you want to set Podio up from scratch without using premade apps and templates, you’ll first need to think about what data and features you will actually need.
+If you want to set Podio up from scratch without using premade apps and templates, you’ll first need to consider what data and features you will need.

-There are some real estate business aspects that are quite similar from realtor to realtor, but then there are also ones that are likely more specific to your individual needs.
+Some real estate business aspects are pretty similar for realtors, but there are also ones that are likely more specific to your individual needs.

 This is also something you will need when you want to customize a premade Podio app or template for real estate.

 In the first case, you will know what to add; in the second, you will know what to eliminate or customize further.